olha11/IntITA/protected/extensions/autoAdmin/ReadMe.md

 [php]
 <?php
 //In this example we read the main config.
-//Note if you use a fully separate config just set appropriate sections in the returning array.
+//Note if you use fully separate config just set approriate sections in the returning array.
 $main = require(dirname(__FILE__).'/main.php');

 $main['modules'] = array(